siddhartha-gadgil/LeanAide/LeanCodePrompts/KeywordSummary/README.md

 ## Organising the database for search

-A [Trie](https://en.wikipedia.org/wiki/Trie) is a good data-structure to organise the database into for efficient search.
-This is reasonably straightforward to implement in `Lean4`.
+A `HashSet` is sufficient to organise the database into for efficient search.

 ## Extracting keywords from a sentence